 2. St. Vincent and the Grenadines

-If you’re looking for a balance between sailing and inland activities, St. Vincent and the Grenadines seems to have a perfect mix.
+If you’re looking for a balance between sailing and inland activities, St. Vincent and the Grenadines seem to have a perfect mix.
 Your days can be spent beach-hopping through the 36 separate islands, exploring coral reefs and even hiking to the crater of an ancient volcano.

 You can do as much or as little as you like, and wherever you choose to spend the day, you can almost be guaranteed stunning views.
 Sunny strips of white-sand beaches, lush foliage at the centuries-old Botanic Gardens or the lofty views from Fort Charlotte are all on the agenda for the willing sailor.
 You can enjoy snorkelling at Tobago Cays Marine Park, or spend your day at Salt Whistle Bay, considered one of the prettiest in the Caribbean.

 What are the highlights of St Vincent and the Grenadines?

 Needless to say that St. Vincent and the Grenadines is known for its beaches, but also for its oldest botanical gardens in the Western Hemisphere founded in 1765.
 Fort Charlotte is a landmark of St Vincent and the Grenadines.
 Overlooking the Kingstown Harbour the fort was completed in 1806, built to defend the country during the struggle for colonial supremacy.
 There is an active volcano on St Vincent (La Soufriere) and the last time it erupted was in 1979.
 The volcano rises to 4,048 feet.
 It is the largest of the 3 craters that are present at the summit of the volcano.
 The other 2, the Somma and the 1812 crater, are both presently dormant.
 The Amazona Guildingi or St Vincent Parrot is the National Bird.